Rajah Sulayman-class patrol vessel: Selection

+In 2019, Austal unveiled the design for its 83-meter offshore patrol vessel pitch to the Philippine Navy.
+It was reported that negotiations were ongoing under a government-to-government scheme.
+These vessels would be constructed at Austal's facilities in the Philippines.
+At the time Austal was favored to win the contract.
+However, rising costs of construction led to an estimated cost overrun of 40% (Php 12 billion) over the project budget of Php 30 billion, leading the Philippine government to decline Austal's offer and end negotiations.
+This subsequently led the Philippine Navy to opt to pursue sole-source foreign-built OPVs.

 Several offers were made to the Philippine Navy to meet the requirements for new OPVs, including proposals coming from South Korea's Hyundai Heavy Industries, Turkey's ASFAT, Israel Shipyards, Thailand's Bangkok Dock Company, France's Naval Group, Dutch shipbuilder Damen Group, and India's Goa Shipyard.

-The Department of National Defense eventually decided for the project to be procured under negotiated process, and undertaken through Government-to-Government (G2G) process, which means a support and participation of the government of the shipbuilder's country of origin.
+The Department of National Defense eventually decided that the project would be procured under negotiated process, and undertaken through Government-to-Government (G2G) process, which means a support and participation of the government of the shipbuilder's country of origin.

 By 2021, South Korea's Hyundai Heavy Industries and Turkey's ASFAT were shortlisted for the project.
 HHI offered their HDP-1500 Neo patrol vessel design.
 On the other hand, ASFAT offered a revised version of their VARD-7 86-meter patrol vessel design.

 Ultimately, Hyundai Heavy Industries was selected as the winning contractor for the project, with a Notice of Award released by the DND around May or June 2022, and a contract signed on 27 June 2022.

 HHI HDP-2200+ design

 During the contract signing with the Philippine Department of National Defense, Hyundai Heavy Industries indicated that their offer will be based on their 2,400-ton HDP-2200 corvette design.
 This was an enlarged and improved version of the HDP-1500 Neo OPV design which was believed to be the benchmark of HHI's offer to the Philippines and was first unveiled at the International Maritime Defense Industry Exhibition (MADEX) 2022 in South Korea, with an enlarged hull and other improvements to fit the requirements of the Philippine Navy.

 As Critical Design Review was conducted, HHI's designation on the OPV offered to the Philippine Navy was later changed to the HDP-2200+ OPV design, as confirmed by HHI during Euronaval 2022 defense exhibition in Paris, France in October 2022.

-The HDP-2200+ scale model shown at Euronaval 2022 shows that the patrol vessel will have a 76mm primary naval gun in A-position, and can potentially mix and match different weapon systems like medium caliber 30mm guns in remote controlled stations, close-in weapon stations, short range surface-to-air missile launchers, and anti-ship missiles.

-The ships would also have a hangar and helicopter landing deck, and a rear ramp for Rigid Hull Inflatable Boats (RHIB), and spaces for Multi-Mission Containerized Modules to allow the ships to conduct other roles.
+A scale model of the HDP-2200+ was shown at Euronaval 2022.

+Aside from helicopter landing deck, the ship would also have a space to operate two (2) Unmanned Aerial System, a stern launching and recovery system for rigid-hull inflatable boats (RHIB), and spaces for containerized mission modules.

 International accredited registrar DNV awarded Hyundai Heavy Industries an approval in principle (AiP) for the new HDP-2200 Offshore Patrol Vessel design, certifying its compliance to regulatory requirements.